Building a security team within a company can be a time consuming and confusing process. There are many roles and branches of the Security Team.

 It might feel all a bit overwhelming.
-So we’re going to breakdown the roles and committees that are found in a typical Security Team.
+But this team will be invaluable while updating your policies, implementing your InfoSec program, and answering vendor security questionnaires.
+So we’re going to break down the roles and committees that you’d find in a typical Security Team.

 The Privacy Officer will take the lead on everything that comes with meeting privacy regulation requirements.
 For example, if you’re selling in Europe you need to be compliant with GDPR you will want somebody who dots their i’s and crosses their t’s.

-In larger organizations, it’s common for smaller committees to be formed outside of the Security Team.
-These smaller groups that branch out will be focused on very specific aspects of security controls, such as:
+In larger organizations, it’s common to form smaller committees outside of the Security Team.
+These smaller groups that branch out will be focused on very specific aspects of security controls.

 The Risk Committee will be focused on establishing what the company’s risks are, completing risk assessments, and managing the company’s overall risk profile.